-In Victoria, what are termed Agricultural High Schools have been established at Ballarat, Colac, Leongatha, Mansfield, Mildura, Sale, Shepparton, Wangaratta, Warragul, and Warrnambool.
+In Victoria, what are termed Agricultural High Schools have been established at Ballarat, Colac, Leongatha, Mansfield, Mildura, Sale, Shepparton, Wangaratta, Warragul, and Warrnambool.'
 Pupils must be at least fourteen years of age, and have passed beyond the curriculum of the elementary school, or else be able to afford satisfactory proof that they are qualified to profit by the instruction offered.
 The schools are practically secondary schools with an agricultural bias, and form a link between the rural school and the agricultural college.
 They are also used as a preliminary stage in the education of boys and girls who wish to become teachers and eventually graduate in the State Training College and the University.
+At some of the schools.short courses in agriculture have been instituted for farmers' sons who have left school.
+A local council.

-A local council is appointed for each school, and exercises a general oversight over its operations.
+is appointed for each school, and exercises a general oversight over its operations.
 The experimental plots at these schools have aroused much interest among the farmers from the surrounding districts.
 A Supervisor of Agriculture reports and gives advice on the teaching of agriculture in the State Schools.
 A fair number of teachers have gained diplomas in agriculture, and will be in a position to give practical instruction at the High Schools.
 The elementary principles of agriculture are now taught in about 700 State Schools.
-A Horticultural Society has recently been established in connection with State Schools, and has now 650 schools in affiliation.
+A Horticultural Society has been established in connection with State Schools, and has now 650 schools in affiliation.

 Although Queensland possesses an Agricultural College and several experimental farms, there is no agricultural institution directly connected with the Education Department.
 The Government, however, provides a small grant to encourage the study of agriculture, horticulture, and kindred subjects in the State Schools, while a departmental teacher of agriculture visits the schools and gives assistance in agricultural, horticultural, and nature study work.
 Some excellent experimental work has been carried out at a few of the schools, while gardens have been established wherever circumstances permitted.
 Short courses of instruction for teachers have been instituted at the Gatton College.
-A large number of teachers have gained a practical knowledge of milk and cream testing, and the subject is now added to the programme of instruction in several of the dairying districts.
+A large number of teachers have gained a practical knowledge of milk and oream testing, and the subject is now added to the programme of instruction in several of the dairying districts.